13

 The transmission at the end of your telephone line is Episode 13: Sitting In Sunshine Wrapped In A Robe.
 It’s the Autumn Equinox, Summer cracks its last jokes in the dry creek beds, as oaks rattle their acorns like dice, waiting for the first cold hand to shake them loose.

-Inspired by Cold Mountain’s ode to simple splendors -- nibbling magic mushrooms, sitting in sunshine wrapped in a robe, reading the poems of the ancients -- we’ve each brought a memory, a fragment, a small offering to place upon California’s altar.
+Inspired by Cold Mountain’s ode to simple splendors - nibbling magic mushrooms, sitting in sunshine wrapped in a robe, making a stew from scraps - we’ve each brought a memory, a fragment, a small offering to place upon California’s altar.

 So spread out some fresh grass, wrap yourself in whatever passes for a robe, and wander with us into this patchwork of field notes, myth, and ecological devotion.